coconatsuki/members-only-clubhouse/README.md

 The trick then was to make sure that only signed in users can see the author of each post.
 If not signed in, they can only see the post contents.

+It was also my first time to try and play around with Bootstrap.